top of page

 Public School Poetry publishes two online issues each year: a Back-to-School Issue in September, and a Spring Break Issue in April.
 Please note that while we invoke public school tropes for the identity of this journal, we are not asking for school-specific poems or student-specific submitters.
 Please read the guidelines below and then send us work you’re passionate to share with us!

-Poets selected will be published under the condition that they write “a five-paragraph essay” (250-600 words) on a fellow contributor’s poem packet for the issue.
-Contributors are randomly and anonymously assigned their poem packet by the Public School Poetry Vice Principals shortly after being accepted to the issue.
+We ask that these "five-paragraph essays" foreground the poems so readers can use them to enhance their own reading of the poems.
 We encourage contributors to consider the “five-paragraph essay” as a structure to play with/use in much the same way you might approach a sonnet or an ekphrasis.
 Essays can be as lyrical or analytical as you like as long as there’s five parts/units/paragraphs.
-Contributors are not obligated to address every poem and we won’t edit your essay or ask for revisions as long as what’s written foregrounds the poems and follows our school spirit guidelines:
+Contributors are not obligated to address every poem and we won’t edit your essay or ask for revisions as long as it foregrounds the poetry and follows our school spirit guidelines:

 • We are here to lift each other up, not put each other in trash cans